Adrthegamedev/LawsOfFood/README.md

 Hot Sauce

-PS: The singular meats each cost 0.5 influence, but it shows up as 0 ingame.
+PS: The singular meats/seafood each cost 0.5 influence, but it shows up as 0 ingame.